kubernetes-client/java/kubernetes/docs/V1beta2ScaleStatus.md

 # V1beta2ScaleStatus

+ScaleStatus represents the current status of a scale subresource.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **replicas** | **Integer** | actual number of observed instances of the scaled object. |